 Best Practices for IoT Cloud Application Development

 - Database DesignIoT entails a lot of data that need to be stored; hence a database is very critical to any IoT implementation.
-The best practices include analysis of the number of sensor nodes and designing the database accordingly.
+The best practices include analysing the number of sensor nodes and designing the database accordingly.
 Data management also needs to be optimized.

-- Scalability of the ServerDepending on the current and projected number of end users of the IoT application, the server must have the provision for auto-scaling.
+- Scalability of the ServerDepending on the current and projected number of end users of the IoT application, the cloud server must have the provision for auto-scaling.
 Services like AWS-EC2 enable this feature.

 - Application CloningApplication cloning is a feature that helps avoid system overload in case of increased traffic.
 This is an effective way of handling heavy traffic and must be enabled on the IoT cloud application.

-- TLS/SSL certificate should be enabled so that remote access of IoT sensors and devices can be averted.
+- TLS/SSL certificate should also be enabled so that remote access of IoT sensors and devices can be averted

 How Cloud Complements IoT